-Sustainability is best thought of as a change process, rather than an end state.
-Sustainability means to create and maintain conditions, under which humans and nature can exist in productive harmony, that permit fulfilling the social, economic, and other requirements of present and future generations.
+Sustainability is best thought of as a process, rather than an end state.
+Sustainability means to create and maintain conditions that balance the economic, social, and environmental requirements of present and future generations.
 In order to achieve such conditions, new ways of designing, constructing and operating buildings and facilities must be identified.

 To benchmark a building is to measure and rate the performance of a particular building compared to a standard.
 Various building performance indicators can be used for benchmarking (e.g. energy, water, air quality, thermal comfort) however energy use is the most commonly used and well-developed benchmarking indicator.
 Section 432 of the Energy Independence and Security Act of 2007 (EISA) requires that all federal metered buildings subject to energy reduction goals must be benchmarked for energy performance using the U.S. Environmental Protection Agency’s Energy Star Portfolio Manager or a similar tool.
 See http://www.energystar.gov/buildings/program-administrators/federal-agencies.